 Offroad, terrains and environments

 This is one of those scooters that are primarily meant for road use and commuting, but may be able to handle some offroading as well.
-The lack of suspension will be felt, but again, it seems like big pneumatic tires are very capable of replacing suspension too.
-Users have ridden the Ninebot Max through dirt, grass, gravel, sand, and all kinds of primordial terrain, and the scooter hasn’t complained that much.
+I tried riding it on challenging terrains a bit, and the lack of suspension was felt, but again, it seemed like the big pneumatic tires were pretty capable of replacing suspension.
+I have ridden the Ninebot Max through dirt, grass, gravel, sand, and all kinds of primordial terrain, and the scooter hasn’t complained that much.

 Anyway, even though the scooter can take it, riding offroad should not be practiced liberally.
 You can take on the occasional patch of land through the park if you really must, but that’s not how this scooter was meant to be used.